AudreyGermain/Game-Recommendation-System/README.md

 ![image alt ><](plots/boxplot_top_20_games.png?raw=true)

 As we can see, the data distribution for each game considered is not symmetrical.
-Even more, 75% of data points for each game is in the range of the hundreds hours, with several games having very large outliers.
+Even more, 75% of data points for each game is in the range of hundreds of hours, with several games having very large outliers.
 We can see for example a user played more than 10,000 hours "Dota 2".
 Another interesting example, a user played almost 12,000 hours "Sid Meier's Civilization V".

 ### b.
 Game Dataset <a name="game"></a>
 The second dataset is the [game](https://www.kaggle.com/trolukovich/steam-games-complete-dataset/version/1) dataset.
 It contains a list of games, their descriptions, the url (directed to the Steam store), the type of package (app, bundle…), the game title, a short description, recent reviews, all reviews, release date, developer, publisher, popular tags (Gore, Action, Shooter, PvP…), game detail (Multi-player, Single-player, Full controller support…), languages, achievements, genre (Action, Adventure, RPG, Strategy…), game description, description of mature content, minimum requirement to run the game, recommended requirement, original price and price with discount.
 There is a total of 51920 games in the dataset.

 To understand better how the game reviews are distributed, we plotted the amount of games with their respective percentage of positive reviews.

 ![image alt ><](plots/Histogram_GameReviews.png)

-The plot below list all the game genres available in the game dataset with their respective number of games associated to each game genre.
+The plot below list all the game genres available in the game dataset with their respective number of games.

 ![image alt ><](plots/Histogram_GameGenre.png)

-We generated a similar plot, showing the top 20 most popular game tags available in the game dataset with their respective number of games associated to each game tag.
+We generate a similar plot, showing the top 20 most popular game tags available in the game dataset with their respective number of games.

 ![image alt ><](plots/Histogram_GamePopularTags.png)